HolyBlackCat/cpp-tutorials/language/02_basic/16_references.md

 ## What else can references refer to?

-In case it's not clear, you can manually create references to array/vector elements.
+In case it's not clear, you can create references to array/vector elements.

 You'll often see things like this, if for some reason the ranged-for can't be used:
 ```cpp